Welcome to the Cooper Orthopaedic Trauma Fellowship Program at Cooper!

 While a member Cooper’s Orthopaedic Trauma team, a vital component of caring for patients with traumatic injuries, you will have the opportunity to experience a blend of trauma that is both complex and more routine.
-You will frequently be asked to demonstrate independent clinical judgement and you should expect to function within a certain degree of autonomy.
+You will frequently be asked to demonstrate independent clinical judgment and you should expect to function within a certain degree of autonomy.

-At Cooper, we understand that the practice of Orthopaedic Trauma relies heavily on a multidisciplinary approach to patient care, necessary to achieve the best clinical outcomes.
+At Cooper, we understand that the practice of orthopaedic trauma relies heavily on a multidisciplinary approach to patient care, necessary to achieve the best clinical outcomes.
 You will learn that achieving comprehensive, progressive care requires a large effort on the part of many specialties to get our patients and their families through this very difficult time.
 This team approach necessitates all clinical staff working collectively, throughout the hospital, in a collegial and collaborative fashion.
 We hope you will do your part to make our service the best in the country.

 Available Positions: 1